kodekloudhub/community-faq/README.md

 ### I passed all 5 exams.
 When do I get my Kubestronaut badge?

-Once you successfully complete your final exam, *and* the other four are still valid (none have expired), you will receive an email from CNCF about a week later in order to complete your Kubestronaut registration.
+Once you successfully complete your final exam, *and* the other four are still valid (none have expired), you will receive an email from CNCF about a week later with instructions as to how to complete your Kubestronaut registration.

 ### How do I upgrade a cluster?